Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry.

-The course starts with the fundamental principles of coordination and organometallic chemistry: electron counting, stability and reactivity, reaction mechanisms, steric and electronic influence of the ligands on reactivity of the metal centers.
+The course starts with the fundamental principles of coordination and organometallic chemistry: after a short recapitulation of the principles of coordination chemistry and electron counting, the basics will be discussed of stability and reactivity, reaction mechanisms, steric and electronic influence of the ligands on reactivity of the metal centers.
 In the second part of the course this knowledge will be used in the discussion of various homogeneously catalysed reactions, notably double bond isomerisation, (enantioselective) hydrogenation, hydroformylation, hydrocarboxylation, oligo- and polymerisation and alkene methathesis.
+In the lectures attention will be given to the applications of homogeneous catalysis in industrial processes and academic research.

 At the end of the course students:

-will have knowledge of the fundamental principles of homogeneous catalysis
+will be able to apply the fundamental principles of homogeneous catalysis,

 Mode of instruction